shenmingfu/Notes/How to use SExtractor.md

 ```
 sex -dp > somename.param
 ```
-Choose items we need and comment others.
+Choose items we need and comment out others with '#'.
 Or just generate a new file with items we need, e.g.
 ```
 NUMBER
 X_IMAGE